Hayden2018/dialogcraft/README.md

 ## Getting Started

-Before you begin, make sure you have the NodeJS installed on your system.
+Before you begin, make sure you have NodeJS installed on your system.

 To start working with DialogCraft, clone the repository and follow the steps below: